 “How did that go on a scale of 1 to 10 where 10 is the best possible outcome?”

-What we’re doing here is critically evaluating your performance.
+What we’re doing here is critically evaluating their performance through them.

-Now if you gave yourself a 7 for example, ask yourself:
+Now if they gave themselves a score of 7 for example, ask them:

-“What could I have done to have made it an 8 or a 9?”
+“What could you have done to make it an 8 or a 9?”

-By evaluating your performance in this way you will make small incremental steps and will improve over time.
+By evaluating their performance in this way, they will make small incremental steps and will improve over time.

 By improving from a 7 to an 8 might just take 1 or 2 things.
 To jump to a 10 might seem too big a jump!